War in the Sahel: Foreign intervention

 By January 2013, Islamist forces advanced to 600 km from the capital and were closing in to capture the major town of Mopti.
 The MNLA began peace talks to realign with the Malian government while the French military launched Opération Serval on January 11, intervening in the conflict.
-French air campaign helped Malian government to push back islamist advances, allowing them to take back major cities of Timbuktu, Gao and Kidal.
-By the end of May 2013, Islamist and Tuareg forces have to retreat to the desert of northeastern Mali.
+The furthest that the jihadist coalition was able to advance was Konna, being defeated at the Battle of Konna, one of the most significant events of the war.